 Oral Allergy Syndrome

 Oral allergy syndrome can be seen in patients with pollen allergy who experience mouth and throat itching, typically with fresh fruit and vegetables such as apples, melons, celery and carrots, but also with peanuts and tree nuts such as hazelnut.
-Most symptoms are felt in the mouth, but there may also be gastrointestinal symptoms such as nausea, vomiting, diarrhea and abdominal pain.
-Occasionally patients also describe symptoms similar to pollen exposure such as itching eyes and nose, congestion and runny nose.
+Most symptoms are felt in the mouth with itching, but there may also be gastrointestinal symptoms such as nausea, vomiting, diarrhea and abdominal pain.
+Some patients describe symptoms similar to pollen exposure such as itching eyes and nose, congestion and runny nose.
 Rarely patients develop throat swelling, hives or anaphylaxis.

 Most often oral allergy syndrome begins with a pollen allergy such as birch, ragweed or grass.
 Oral symptoms are seen among 70% of birch sensitive patients and 20% of grass sensitive patients.
 An allergy to particular foods may follow.